nicolascuello/Stellar-MADE/README.md

 - Presentation for high-school French students at IPAG, 14/12/2022;
 "Simulations numériques & formation planétaire".

-### Disc Dynamics & Planet Formation Journal Club

-Every Tuesday at 14h00 (CET) we meet online through Zoom to discuss recent interesting articles from the [arXiv](https://arxiv.org).
-This activity is co-organised between two ongoing ERC projects: Stellar-MADE (PI: N. Cuello) and Dust2Planets (PI: F. Ménard).
-We alternate between sessions dedicated to "multiple stellar systems" and sessions dedicated to "dust dynamics and observations".

-The format is the following:
-- a long presentation (15-20 min) followed by discussion;
-- a short one (5 min): quick overview or new idea / 1-2 slides.

-For more information, check the [journal club](journalclub) webpage.

 <img src="https://nicolascuello.github.io/Stellar-MADE/images/Stellar-MADE-logo.png" alt="Stellar-MADE unofficial logo" width="300"/>